Division of Korea: Soviet occupation of northern Korea

-When Soviet troops entered Pyongyang, they found a local branch of the Committee for the Preparation of Korean Independence operating under the leadership of veteran nationalist Cho Man-sik.
-The Soviet Army allowed these "People's Committees" (which were friendly to the Soviet Union) to function.
+The Soviets received little resistance from the Japanese during their advance across northern Korea and were aided by various Korean groups.
+When Soviet troops entered Pyongyang on August 24, they found a local branch of the Committee for the Preparation of Korean Independence operating under the leadership of veteran nationalist Cho Man-sik.
+The Soviet Army allowed these "People's Committees" (which were of varying political composition) to function.
 In September 1945, the Soviet administration issued its own currency, the "Red Army won".
-In 1946, Colonel-General Terentii Shtykov took charge of the administration and began to lobby the Soviet government for funds to support the ailing economy.